 In most Iowa counties you can arrange to have your private drinking water well tested for free.

 Contact your local county environmental health department for more information.

-713 contractors who are certified to plug water wells.
+And 752 contractors who are certified in one of two categories to plug water wells.

 Well Water Quality and Home Treatment Systems Booklet